-In the region of the Atlantic road and Trollstigen in the Northwestern part of Fjord Norway you will find a mountain area with spectacular peaks and breathtaking views.
-Apart from the Romsdalseggen ridge in Åndalsnes you can try the fjord route just north of Kristiansund, visit the beautiful valley Innerdalen or explore Trollheimen.
+In the region of the Atlantic Road and Trollstigen in the northwestern part of Fjord Norway you will find a mountain area with tall peaks and breathtaking views.
+Apart from the Romsdalseggen ridge in Åndalsnes you can try the fjord route just north of Kristiansund, visit the beautiful valley Innerdalen, or explore Trollheimen.

-Join a three- or four-day long hiking tour on lovely single track paths through beautiful valleys, mountain lakes and summits.
+Join a three- or four-day long hiking tour on lovely single track paths through beautiful valleys, past mountain lakes and over mountain peaks.

 Trollheimen (“the home of the trolls”) is a mountainous area between Trøndelag and Nordmøre that has been inhabited by humans since the Stone Age.
-The area still has a living cultural landscape with grazing, summer farming, herding, hunting and fishing.
-Located in two climate zones with distinctive geological conditions, Trollheimen offers an impressive variety of landscapes, plants and animals.
+The area still has a thriving cultural landscape with grazing, summer farming, herding, hunting, and fishing.
+Located in two climate zones with distinctive geological conditions, Trollheimen offers an impressive variety of landscapes, plants, and animals.

-This is a moderate/challenging hiking tour with three full days of hiking (6-8 hours per day).
-The tour can be extended with one extra day to climb Innerdalstårnet the following day.
+This is a moderate/challenging hiking tour with three full days of hiking (6–8 hours per day).
+The tour can be extended with one extra day to climb Innerdalstårnet.

-We will meet at the parking area in Nerdalen and hike slowly to the summer farm Renndølssetra (around 1 hour).
-Alternatively, we can meet at Renndølssetra or Innerdalshytta.
-From there we will hike to the lake Giklingvatnet, before we start the climb to the summit.
-The tour is exposed and takes 8-10 hours, but you do not need any climbing experience.
+The group will meet at the parking area in Nerdalen and hike slowly to the summer farm Renndølssetra (about 1 hour).
+Alternate meeting places are Renndølssetra and Innerdalshytta.
+From there, the hike will take you to Giklingvatnet lake, before the climb to the summit starts.
+The hike is exposed and takes 8–10 hours, but you do not need any climbing experience.

-Price from NOK 1,500 per person including a local, certified mountain guide and climbing/security equipment.
-The tour is offered for a minimum 3 and maximum 6 people per guide.
+Prices from NOK 1,500 per person including a local certified mountain guide and climbing/security equipment.
+The tour is offered for a minimum of 3 and a maximum of 6 people per guide.

-From Åndalsnes, there is a daily bus service from 1 July to 30 September to Vengedalen, where the hike starts.
+From Åndalsnes, there is a daily bus service from 1 July to 30 September to Vengedalen.

 There are daily train departures from Oslo (5.5 hours) and Trondheim (4.5 hours) to Åndalsnes.
-You can book tickets at nsb.no.
+Find timetables and book tickets at NSB’s website.

-Molde is the nearest airport, located around 60 kilometres from Åndalsnes.
+Molde is the closest airport, located around 60 kilometres from Åndalsnes.
 There are daily flights to and from major cities in Norway.